seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 But shall you on your knowledge find this way?

 **ISABELLA**
-I have ta’en a due and wary note upon’t:
+I have ta'en a due and wary note upon't:
 With whispering and most guilty diligence,
 In action all of precept, he did show me
-The way twice o’er.
+The way twice o'er.

 **DUKE VINCENTIO**
 Are there no other tokens
-Between you ’greed concerning her observance?
+Between you 'greed concerning her observance?

 **ISABELLA**
-No, none, but only a repair i’ the dark;
+No, none, but only a repair i' the dark;
-And that I have possess’d him my most stay
+And that I have possess'd him my most stay
 Can be but brief; for I have made him know
 I have a servant comes with me along,
 That stays upon me, whose persuasion is
 I come about my brother.

 **DUKE VINCENTIO**
-’Tis well borne up.
+'Tis well borne up.
 I have not yet made known to Mariana
 A word of this.
 What, ho! within! come forth!